Planned burns are an important and accepted part of bushfire management in South Australia.

 There are always some concerns, particularly about smoke spreading, but most people are reassured when they hear the full story.
 We’ll talk about how a burn actually takes place and how burnt areas recover in future posts.

-Check out the next post in our series which looks at "The science behind controlled burns".
+Check out the next post in our series which looks at "The science behind planned burns".